monadevos/sandbox-public/README.md

-Another change mad on VS code
+Another change made on VS code
-Change
+Change, another one

 I just added this message to the README.md.
 Now I am going to save the file using VS Code, but the work is not done with git!